 Main Activity:

 Place a collection of plastics with different properties on each table.
-These should include plastic bags, cartons, crisp packet or similar, plastic tubs, like yogurt pots, plastic toys like lego.
+These should include plastic bags, cartons, plastic film, plastic tubs, like yogurt pots, plastic toys like Lego.

-Ask children to find items with different properties – use the words listed over .
+Ask children to find items with different properties – use the words listed over the page.
 They can use the torch to decide if an object is transparent and a bowl of water to decide if the object floats or sinks.
+Weigh the objects to find which are heavy and which are light.
 How would they decide if an object was smooth/rough or hard/soft?

 Results:

-Use these words to describe the properties of the plastic items:
+Use these word pairs to describe the properties of the plastic items: